mikeshiyan/WebAudioPlayer/README.md

   as you wish, and just use JS methods and events to control the playback.
 * 10-bands **equalizer**.
 * **Rememberable** settings using localStorage.
+* **Playlists**.
 * URL **mirrors**.
 Instead of one URL you can supply an array of them.
 The first one that resolves will be decoded.
 * Easy **events** subscription.
 * Time **markers**.
 These are callbacks that are executed after specified amount of playback time.
-* Also the volume control, play/stop/pause/seek methods, various time getters, and many more.
+* Also the volume control, play / stop / pause / seek / next / previous methods,
+  various time getters, and many more.

 To submit bug reports and feature suggestions, or to track changes: https://github.com/mikeshiyan/WebAudioPlayer/issues